-Financial intermediaries clearly can provide such help.
-They have been doing so for at least a millennium (yep, a thousand years, maybe more).
-One key to their success is their ability to achieve minimum efficient scale.
+Another key is the ability of financial intermediaries to achieve minimum efficient scale.
 Banks, insurers, and other intermediaries pool the resources of many investors.
 That allows them to diversify cheaply because instead of buying 10 shares of XYZ's \$10 stock and paying \$7 for the privilege (7/100 = .07) they can buy 1,000,000 shares for a brokerage fee of maybe \$1,000 (\$1,000/1,000,000 = .001).
 In addition, financial intermediaries do not have to sell assets as frequently as individuals (ceteris paribus, of course) because they can usually make payments out of inflows like deposits or premium payments.
 Their cash flow, in other words, reduces their liquidity costs.
 Individual investors, on the other hand, often find it necessary to sell assets (and incur the costs associated therewith) to pay their bills.

 As specialists, financial intermediaries are also experts at what they do.
 That does not mean that they are perfect-far from it, as we learned during the financial crisis that began in 2007-but they are certainly more efficient at accepting deposits, making loans, or insuring risks than you or I will ever be (unless we work for a financial intermediary, in which case we'll likely become incredibly efficient in one or at most a handful of functions).
-That expertise covers many areas, from database
+That expertise covers many areas, from database management to telecommunications.
+But it is most important in the reduction of asymmetric information.